kupehtci/DOCUMENTATION/REACT/React - Lists.md

 ## Keys

-As React use independent component to re-render single elements, list' items needs to have an unique key so it can check old and new element efficiently so it decide what to update instead of re-rendering the whole list items.
+As React[^1] use independent component to re-render single elements, list' items needs to have an unique key so it can check old and new element efficiently so it decide what to update instead of re-rendering the whole list items.

 If you omit the keys, React may show a warning indicating *"Each child in a list should have a unique ‘key’ prop."*